larrybotha/pirple-nodejs-master-class/01-building-a-restful-api/README.md

 - `GET`, `PUT`, `DELETE` should only be available to users who already have a token.
 Existence and verification of the token happens before the request is processed any further

+## Twilio helper

+- `https` module can be used to not only handle requests, but also make requests using `https.request`, which receives the request config
+- `https.request` returns a stream.
+The `error` event should have a listener to manage errors
+- The stream object has a `.write` method that the payload is passed to
+- `reqStream.end()` makes the stream perform the request